Sachagobeyn/SDMIT/README.md

    -flags:

   * parameterfile
-   -inpudata                  .csv file with inputdata
+   -inpudata \t .csv file with inputdata

    -taxon                     name of taxon to develop and optimise model